sorinboia/hugo-azure-experience-aws-ac2.0/content/020_terraform/_index.md

 Deploy NGINX infrastructure using Terraform

-We will start by using Terraform to deploy the initial infrastructure which includes the Amazon Elastic Kubernetes Service and the EC2 instance for the Nginx Controller.
+We will start by using Terraform to deploy the initial infrastructure which includes the Azure Kubernetes Service and a virtual machine instance for the Nginx Controller.